+Class Time

-Class Time Day Track Hours: Monday - Friday: 8:00am - 5:00pm
+Day Track Hours\: Monday - Friday: 8:00am - 5:00pm

-Evening Track Hours: Monday - Friday 4pm - 10pm & Saturdays/Sundays 8am - 5pm
+Evening Track Hours\: Monday - Friday 4pm- 10pm & Saturdays/Sundays 8am - 5pm

-Students may be assigned day or evening clinical/lab rotations during the week or weekend, regardless of Day or Evening track.
+Students may be assigned day or evening clinical/lab rotations during the week or weekend, regardless of their enrollment in the Day or Evening track.
+Exam days and times may also be scheduled outside of the regular class schedule.

-Clinical hours may vary depending on the course and availability of clinical sites and may be at any time from 6:30 am - 12:00 (Midnight).
+Clinical hours may vary depending on the course and availability of clinical sites.
+Times may be scheduled any time between 6:30am-12:00 (Midnight).
 This includes weekdays and weekends, regardless of Day or Evening track.